muarshad01/LLM/Notes/lecture14_notes.md

 ***

-15:06
-right now what we have to quantify basically is that how much importance 15:11 should be paid to each of these other words or how much attention should be paid to each of the input word for the 15:19 query journey and this is Quantified by a mathematical metric which is called as 15:25 the attention score so the attention score exist exists between the query and 15:30 every input Vector so there will be an attention score between the query and the first input Vector there will be an 15:37 attention score between the query and the second input Vector there will be an attention score between the query and 15:44 the third input vector and finally there will be an attention score between the query and the final input 15:50
-Vector the first step of getting to the context Vector is to find these attention scores which will help us 15:57 understand how much importance should be given to each of the tokens in the input okay for a moment assume that you 16:05 do not know anything about large language models you do not know anything about machine learning or natural language processing just assume that you
-16:13
-are a student who is Guided by intuition and Mathematics and try to think of this 16:19 question you have this input query X2 and you have these other embedding input 16:26 embedding vectors how would you find the importance of every input Vector 16:32 with respect to the query that's the question so you have the query vector and you have each of 16:39 these embedding vectors X1 X2 dot dot dot right up till the final input Vector 16:44 how would you find a Score which quantifies the importance between the 16:49 embedding between the query vector and the input embedding Vector can you try 16:55 to think about this intuitively forget about everything else forget about ml forget about attention just try to think 17:02 from the basics what is that is that mathematical operation which you will 17:08 consider to find the importance between two
-17:15
-vectors let me ask you this question in another way as a hint take a look at this Vector embedding you know that 17:21 vectors are embedded in like this in a three-dimensional space now let me ask 17:26 you we have the query Vector which is and we have all these other input vectors for step your with one and 17:34 starts how would you find the importance of all the other vectors with respect to 17:41 the query Vector which is Journey you can pause the video here for 17:48 a while while you think about it let me give you a hint if I rephrase this question in another manner I'm sure 17:55 many of you will be able to answer what is that mathematical operation 18:01 which gives you the alignment between the two vectors which mathematical 18:06 operation lets you find whether two vectors are aligned with each other or whether they are not aligned with each 18:15 other keep that thought in your mind now let me nudge you more towards the answer 18:22 now we know that uh the embedding vectors encode meaning right so if two 18:27 vectors are align to each other which means that they are parallel to each other or if their angles are closer to 18:33 each other like journey and start it implies that they have some sort of similarity in their meaning so it makes 18:41 sense that more importance should be paid to start Vector because it seems to be more aligned with the journey Vector 18:48 whereas if you take the vector corresponding to one this purple Vector at the bottom you'll see that it's 18:53 almost perpendicular to the journey Vector right the vector one is like this the vector journey is like this so it's 18:59 almost perpendicular which means that they do not have that much similarity in meaning so when we assign importance 19:06 probably the vector corresponding to one should have less importance than the 19:11 vector corresponding to starts for the query Journey because starts is more aligned to 19:17
-Journey now can you think which mathematical operation would quantify this Dot product and attention scores
-19:23
-alignment let me reveal the answer it's the dot product between the vectors this this is an awesome idea because Let Me 19:31
-Now go to Google and type dot product formula if you see the dot product formula it basically the if you take the 19:39 dot product of the two vectors it's the product of the magnitude of the vectors multiplied by the cosine of the angle 19:45 between them so if the two vectors are aligned with each other that means the angle between them is zero and if the 19:52 angle between them is zero cost of 0 will be one so the dot product will be maximum whereas if the two vectors are 19:58 not all aligned with each other that means they are perpendicular to each other the angle between the two vectors 20:03 is now equal to 90° and COS of 90 is equal to
-20:09
-0 so there is no similarity between these vectors and the dot product is zero so higher the dot product more 20:16 aligned the vectors are lower the dot product the vectors are not aligned so the dot product actually encodes the 20:23 information about how aligned or how not aligned the vectors are and that's exactly 20:29 that's exactly what we need so the dot product between journey and starts might be more so it's because they are aligned 20:36 so what if I use the dot product to find the attention scores that's the first
+that's exactly what we need so the dot product between journey and starts might be more so it's because they are aligned 20:36 so what if I use the dot product to find the attention scores that's the first